- Startup News

 What was interesting about this experimenting process was that the reactions from labs were quite polarized.
 Labs that preferred to work in-house were uncomfortable with the idea of sharing equipment with other facilities expressing a negative response.
 On the contrary, labs that have incorporated an open innovation approach enthusiastically welcomed our idea.

-The trail and error process helped us recognize new issues to address on our side for its commercialization.
+The trial and error process helped us recognize new issues to address on our side for its commercialization.
 We learned that handling intellectual property and regulations on public disclosure of equipment inventory differ by each university, so we take all of this into consideration in development.